Gold vs ISAs

 Specific ISAs have specific benefits.
 Some Cash ISAs are flexible so that you can withdraw funds and pay back in, so long as the balance matches up afterwards.

 The Stocks & Shares ISA is a niche choice, aimed at investors with a greater appetite.
 Aside avoiding Income Tax, these ISAs also avoid Capital Gains Tax – a tax charged on the profits realised by selling assets such as bullion, stocks, property, and antiques to name a few.
-The current profit limit before CGT starts being applied is £11,700, so gains within this ISA - even if they are above this threshold – are exempt.
-Given the low interest rates at present however, it would need far greater investment than the current ISA limit of £20,000 to achieve significant gains.
+The current profit limit before CGT starts being applied is £6,000 (23/24), so gains within this ISA - even if they are above this threshold – are exempt.
+Given the low returns from a typical ISA however, it would need far greater investment than the current ISA limit of £20,000 to achieve significant gains.

 There are also protections in place by the government.
 The Additional Permitted Subscription means that if your spouse or civil partner dies, you can inherit their ISA on top of your own.
 The other safeguard is that ISAs are covered by the Financial Services Compensation Scheme (FSCS).
 This protects your savings up to £85,000 per financial provider.